automl/learna_tools/README.md

 # LEARNA-tools
-Generative RNA Design with Automated Reinforcement Learning
+Generative RNA Design with Automated Reinforcement Learning.

-`LEARNA-tools` is a Python package that provides the commandline interface of LEARNA and libLEARNA.
+`learna_tools` is a Python package that provides a commandline interface for LEARNA and libLEARNA.
 The package covers the source code of the following publications

 - [Learning to Design RNA](https://openreview.net/pdf?id=ByfyHh05tQ)
 - [Partial RNA Design](https://www.biorxiv.org/content/10.1101/2023.12.29.573656v1.full.pdf)

 ---
+## Webservice (coming soon)
+For convenience, we provide a [webserver](https://learna.informatik.uni-freiburg.de).
+We rpovide interfaces to run libLEARNA and the LEARNA algortihms LEARNA, Meta-LEARNA, and Meta-LEARNA-Adapt.

 ## Installation

 ---
 ### Requirements

-`LEARNA-tools` requires
+`learna_tools` requires

 - Python 3.6
 - RNAfold from the ViennaRNA package

-However, we provide a `conda` environment for a more convenient installation of `LEARNA-tools`.
+However, we provide a `conda` environment for a more convenient installation of `learna_tools`.

 ### Install conda environment

-To install the current version of `LEARNA-tools` from the github repository, first clone the repo as follows
+To install the current version of `learna_tools` from the github repository, first clone the repo as follows

 ```
 git clone https://github.com/Rungetf/learna_tools.git